Are there any prerequisites?

 Are there any evening or weekend courses?

 We offer four programs throughout the year.
 Each fall, we admit students in an evening program.
 These classes meet Monday and Wednesday afternoons/evenings, and Tuesday and Thursday evenings.
-Each spring, we admit a morning class with classes each morning and early afternoon from Monday to Thursday.
-While there are no weekend courses, we do offer the program through distance learning.
-Courses offered via the internet-based distance learning program may require onsite labs on Fridays or Saturdays as determined by your instructor.
+Each spring and summer, we admit a morning class with classes each morning and early afternoon from Monday to Thursday.
+While there are no weekend courses, we do offer the program through distance learning some of which have mandatory weekend labs.
+Lab courses offered via the internet-based distance learning program may require onsite labs on Fridays or Saturdays as determined by your instructor.

 Do any of these courses help me if I want to further my education in Pharmacy?